Sparen/DanmakufuVideos/README.md

 * In their pages, a scripter's website/Youtube/etc. are linked - those with no other sites of interest lack the div containing the links.
 The div itself supports factors of 12 numbers of links - 1, 2, 3, 4, and 6, essentially (due to Bootstrap).
 * In their pages, the body's onload() calls the json file with the same name as the scripter's page.
 See `sparenofiria.html` for more examples.
 * If the scripter has a Youtube channel, in addition to the Youtube link, it is also recommended that a subscribe button be added as well.
 See `sparenofiria.html` for an example.
 If the channel has a long ID instead of a name, use `data-channelid` instead of `data-channel`.
 * New scripter pages (html only) must be logged in the sitemap.
+This is done in order of adding rather than alphabetically.
 * Another file needs to be created in `/scripter` - the json file.
 Naming conventions are stated above, but for clarity, if I have sparenofiria.html, there should be a `sparenofiria.json` corresponding to it.

 ## Adding to the json file/Updating a scripter's scripts and videos